usrbinr/motherduck/docs/articles/How-to-connect-to-motherduck.md

 - Access the default configuration options via the built in list
 - Change the options you want, ensure you leverage duckdb syntax
 - Pass the modtified list to config option in the function
+- Ensure you use duckdb arguments not R (eg. “true” vs “TRUE”)

-At any time you can see what configuration arguments are for your connection with [`list_setting()`](https://usrbinr.github.io/motherduck/reference/list_setting.md).
+At any time you can see what your current configuration arguments are for your connection with [`list_setting()`](https://usrbinr.github.io/motherduck/reference/list_setting.md).

 ``` r